 - Water conservation and priming 12v pumps

 Boondocking VS Paid Campgrounds

 Boondocking is not like staying at a paid campground.
-It’s often called dispersed camping and requires you to do a lot more planning before heading out on your road trip.
+It’s often called dispersed camping, or dry camping and requires you to do a lot more planning before heading out on your road trip.

 When you go boondocking you’re in charge of taking care of your own resources.
 There are no electric hookups, no dump stations or freshwater fill areas, no trash services and sometimes no cell phone reception.

 Boondocking is cheap.
 You can go dry camping year-round without paying a penny to park overnight.
 You’ll often find more beautiful and secluded campsites; and there are far fewer restrictions on pets, noise ordinances, or space.

 - No electric hookups